 When a child’s routine is stable and predictable, it makes it easier to handle changes and challenges that life presents.
 Consistent routines prevent meltdowns and help create order.
 Things go more smoothly when you and your child know what to expect.

 Life is Easier

-When kids are in a routine they brush their teeth, take a shower or get into bed without you having to constantly nag.
-You might need to let them know that it is time to stop playing and start their evening routine particularly if they are too engrossed in their game to even notice the time.
-Evening routine becomes habit and you don’t need to nag every stage of the process.
+When kids are in a routine, they brush their teeth, take a shower, or get into bed without you having to constantly nag.
+You might need to let them know that it is time to stop playing and start their evening routine, particularly if they are too engrossed in their game even to notice the time.
+Evening routine becomes a habit, and you don’t need to nag every stage of the process.

-- Going to sleep at a reasonable time every day will ensure that kids get the sleep that they desperately need to grow and develop.
+- Going to sleep at a reasonable time every day will ensure that kids get the rest that they desperately need to grow and develop.

 - Brushing their teeth twice a day ensures great dental health.

 - Washing hands after a visit to the bathroom.